skx/sos/REPLICATION.md

 Triggering Replication
 ----------------------

-Replication is not triggered automatically, although in the future that is an ideal ehancement.
+Replication is not triggered automatically, although in the future that is an ideal enhancement.

 To trigger replication you must run the replication script manually: